PrestaShop/prestashop.github.io/news/_posts/core-weekly/2015-06-18-prestashop-core-weekly-weeks-24.markdown

 The Core team is working on version 1.6.1.0, and the fourth Release Candidate version still needs some testing!
 [Read all about it here](http://build.prestashop.com/news/prestashop-1-6-1-0-rc4/)!

-It was a short week, since last Thursday we organized the PrestaShop Day in Paris, and the whole team was attending and even presenting workshops for potential contributors and partners.
+It was a short week, since last Thursday we organized the PrestaShop Day in Paris ([see the official report here](https://www.prestashop.com/blog/en/prestashopday-recapping-amazing-event/)), and the whole team was attending and even presenting workshops for potential contributors and partners.
 We hope you learnt a lot!
-We will try to publish the slides of our workshops very soon right here on the Build devblog.
+We will try to publish the slides of our workshops very soon right here on the Build PrestaShop devblog.

 As a reminder, we recently chose to [change our Coding Standards to PSR-2](http://build.prestashop.com/news/prestashop-moves-to-psr-2/), and to [adopt a SemVer-like versioning scheme](http://build.prestashop.com/news/a-more-semantic-versioning-scheme/).